hiroshi/EnableMemoryDump/Readme.md

-Are you bored with suddenly deadly software?
+Are you tired of sudden death of software on Windows?
 ----
 [![https://gyazo.com/5a420d41a38fc92997926efe0409bd63](https://i.gyazo.com/5a420d41a38fc92997926efe0409bd63.png)](https://gyazo.com/5a420d41a38fc92997926efe0409bd63)

-Do this “xxx has stopped working” dialog or silently deadly software irritate you?
+Do this “xxx has stopped working” dialog or silent death of software irritate you?
-Just dump your memory and send it to fxxkin developer!
+Just dump memory of the software and send it to fxxkin developer!

-The memory dump is very useful for developers to detect the problem and fix it.
+A memory dump can be very useful for developers to detect the cause and may help them to fix it.

 This tool enables Local Memory Dump of Windows Error Reporter from Microsoft.